-Internet users may not wait more than five seconds for a website to load, but they are willing to spend 2.7 minutes watching an online video.
-Video is powerful.
-So powerful, in fact, that we watch 6 billion hours of YouTube content every month.
+Internet users may not wait more than a few seconds for a website to load, but they are willing to spend 100 minutes a day watching online videos.

 The following guide will teach you:

-- How to do keyword Research for videos
+- How to do keyword research for videos

 - How to optimize videos to rank well